Rail rolling stock in New South Wales: Xplorer

 The Xplorer is a diesel self-propelled multiple unit train, introduced from 1993.
 They provide services to Canberra, Griffith, Moree, Armidale and Broken Hill.
 They are technically and mechanically similar to NSW TrainLink's Endeavour railcars, but with a buffet service and a higher standard of accommodation.

-New Regional Trains (Future)
+R set (Future)

 The NSW TrainLink Regional Train Project is an initiative of Transport for NSW to procure new trains to replace NSW TrainLink's Endeavour, Xplorer and XPT fleets.

 The order comprises 117 bi-mode Civity carriages which will make up 10 long (6-car) trainsets for use on long-distance services linking Sydney, Melbourne and Brisbane, plus 9 short (3-car) Regional trainsets for NSW and 10 short (3-car) Intercity sets for the Southern Highlands – a total of 29 trains.
 The bi-mode units will enable electric operation in NSW where there are overhead catenary lines, however these trains will not use overhead electricity in Melbourne or Brisbane.